htimsk/RPIPs-1/RPIPs/RPIP-draft-atlas-settings.md

   that ETH to start more minipools, which further imbalances supply/demand)
 - to prevent overflowing the deposit pool at a premium, which damages the NO minipool creation arb

-The first only needs 32 ETH for the former to support any possible minipool size.
+The first only needs 32 ETH for the former to to support any possible minipool size.
 The second just needs "enough" space to do the arb as rewards come in; note that the largest single reward seen so far (smoothing pool interval 3) was under 0.1% of rETH TVL, so the chosen size should be plenty.
 Finally, the last purpose can get arbitrarily large.
 Here we look to balance the use of arb with a